 Fellowship Church Lubbock is an elder-led church.

 We believe that the New Testament is clear in it’s establishment of a plurality of equally qualified elders as the principal leadership of the local church.
 There is no distinction between “pastors” and “elders” in scripture.
-Elders are pastors, and pastors are elders.
-There might be one pastor of Fellowship Church Lubbock that preaches most often, or has more evident duties, but one elder does not operate as the “CEO” of the church – rather, he is one of a team of “equals”; all elders share the leadership responsibilities of teaching, preaching God’s Word, prayer, and shepherding the local congregation.
+The word “pastor” simply means “shepherd,” and the role is also referred to as “overseer” in Scripture.
+There may be one pastor of Fellowship Church Lubbock that preaches most often, or one elder that has more evident duties, but FCL does not have a particular elder that operates as the “CEO” of the church - rather, he is one of a team of “equals.”
+Each elder shares the shepherding responsibilities of teaching and preaching God’s Word, as well as praying for, and ministering to, the individuals that make up the local congregation.

 For more information about FCL’s current Elders, please see the “Staff” page.

 As described in the by-laws of the church, these men are examined against the Bible’s guidelines in I Timothy 3:1-7 and Titus 1:5-9.
-The single, overarching qualification of which the rest are supportive is that he is to be “above reproach.”
+The single, overarching qualification (of which the remainder are supportive) is that he is to be “above reproach.”
 All of the other qualifications, except perhaps teaching and management skills, will be in line when a man is above reproach and a model of godliness.

 According to these passages, an elder must be: